Rainier III of Monaco: Personal life

 In the 1940s and 1950s, Rainier had a ten-year relationship with the French film actress Gisèle Pascal, whom he had met while a student at Montpellier University, and the couple lived at Saint-Jean-Cap-Ferrat.
 Rainier's sister, Princess Antoinette, wishing her own son to ascend the throne, spread rumors that Pascal was infertile.
 The rumours combined with a snobbery over Pascal's family origins ultimately ended the relationship.

-Rainier established a postal museum in 1950: the Museum of Stamps and Coins, in Monaco's Fontvieille district by using the collections of the Monegasque princes Albert I and Louis II.
+Rainier established a postal museum in 1995: the Museum of Stamps and Coins, in Monaco's Fontvieille district by using the collections of the Monégasque princes Albert I and Louis II.
 The prestigious philatelic collectors organization, Club de Monte-Carlo de l'Élite de la Philatélie, was established in 1999 under his direct patronage.
 The club is headquartered at the postal museum, and its membership restricted to institutions and one hundred prestigious collectors.
 Rainier organized exhibitions of rare and exceptional postage stamps and letters with the club's members.

-Throughout his reign, Rainier surveyed all the process of creation of Monaco stamps.
+Throughout his reign, Rainier surveyed the creation of Monégasque stamps.
 He preferred stamps printed in intaglio and the art of engravers Henri Cheffer and Czesław Słania.

 Rainier's car collection was opened to the public as the Monaco Top Cars Collection in Fontvieille.